CMB anisotropy power spectrum of 3-sphere universe for low $l$: Abstract

 \section{Abstract}

-We calculate the CMB anisotropy power spectrum of closed universe due to scale invariant fluctuation of primordial universe by considering spherical harmonics for 3-sphere.
-In particular, we show that this consideration affects CMB anisotropy power spectrum, contrary to the wide belief.
-We show that the best-fit for $\chi=\sin^{-1} r_L$, where $r_L$ is the radial distance of last scattering surface, is $\chi=0.14^{+0.09}_{-0.03}$ whereas the previous analysis from \emph{WMAP}+BAO+$H_0$ gives $\chi=0.16^{+0.14}_{-0.16}$.
+We calculate the CMB anisotropy power spectrum of a closed universe for large angle (i.e., low $l$) due to a scale invariant fluctuation of primordial universe by considering the spherical harmonics for 3-sphere.
+In particular, contrary to the wide belief, we show that this consideration affects the CMB anisotropy power spectrum; instead of constant $l(l+1)C_l$, our consideration results in the supression for $l=2$, currently explained by the cosmic variance.
+As a more concrete proof of our analysis, from the low $l$ CMB anisotropy data \emph{alone}, we obtained $\Omega_{\mathrm{tot}}=1.0018^{+0.0031}_{-0.0007}$, which agrees with $\Omega_{\mathrm{tot}}=1.0023^{+ 0.0056}_{- 0.0054}$ from the previous anlaysis of \emph{WMAP}+BAO+$H_0$.
+Thus, we conclude that our Universe is closed.